Your browser cookies appear to be disabled. In order to use the site correctly, please enable cookies.

 Quizzes that users can take to earn badges which they can share with their friends on social media.

 People can find all of the Red Cross apps in the Apple App Store or the Google Play Store by searching for American Red Cross or by going to redcross.org/mobileapps.

-The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
-The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
-For more information, please visit redcross.org/tristate or visit us on Twitter at @tristatearc.
+The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies nearly half of the nation's blood; teaches lifesaving skills; provides international humanitarian aid; and supports military members and their families.
+The Red Cross is a charitable organization — not a government agency — and depends on local volunteers and the generosity of local residents and companies to perform its mission.
+For more information, visit www.redcross.org to learn more or contact your local chapter: